-Scope of this ISQC (UK and Ireland)
+Scope of this ISQC (UK)

-- This International Standard on Quality Control (UK and Ireland) (ISQC (UK and Ireland)) deals with a firm's responsibilities for its system of quality control for audits and reviews of financial statements, and other assurance and related services engagements.
-This ISQC (UK and Ireland) is to be read in conjunction with relevant ethical requirements. - 1-1.
-In the UK and Ireland, ISQC (UK and Ireland) 1 applies to firms that perform audits of financial statements, report in connection with investment circulars and provide other assurance services where they relate to activities that are reported in the public domain and are therefore in the public interest. - Other pronouncements of the International Auditing and Assurance Standards Board (IAASB) set out additional standards and guidance on the responsibilities of firm personnel regarding quality control procedures for specific types of engagements.
-ISA (UK and Ireland) 220,1 for example, deals with quality control procedures for audits of financial statements. - A system of quality control consists of policies designed to achieve the objective set out in paragraph 11 and the procedures necessary to implement and monitor compliance with those policies.
+- 1. This International Standard on Quality Control (UK) (ISQC (UK)) deals with a firm's responsibilities for its system of quality control for audits and reviews of financial statements, and other assurance and related services engagements.
+This ISQC (UK) is to be read in conjunction with relevant ethical requirements. - 1-1.
+In the UK, ISQC (UK) 1 (Revised June 2016) applies to firms that perform audits of financial statements and other public interest assurance engagements.1a - Other pronouncements of the International Auditing and Assurance Standards Board (IAASB) set out additional standards and guidance on the responsibilities of firm personnel regarding quality control procedures for specific types of engagements.
+ISA (UK) 220 (Revised June 2016), for example, deals with quality control procedures for audits of financial statements. - 3.
+A system of quality control consists of policies designed to achieve the objective set out in paragraph 11 and the procedures necessary to implement and monitor compliance with those policies.

-Authority of this ISQC (UK and Ireland)
+Authority of this ISQC (UK)

-- 4. This ISQC (UK and Ireland) applies to all firms of professional accountants in respect of audits and reviews of financial statements, and other assurance and related services engagements.
-The nature and extent of the policies and procedures developed by an individual firm to comply with this ISQC (UK and Ireland) will depend on various factors such as the size and operating characteristics of the firm, and whether it is part of a network. - 5.
-This ISQC (UK and Ireland) contains the objective of the firm in following the ISQC (UK and Ireland), and requirements designed to enable the firm to meet that stated objective.
-In addition, it contains related guidance in the form of application and other explanatory material, as discussed further in paragraph 8, and introductory material that provides context relevant to a proper understanding of the ISQC (UK and Ireland), and definitions. - 6.
-The objective provides the context in which the requirements of this ISQC (UK and Ireland) are set, and is intended to assist the firm in: - Understanding what needs to be accomplished; and
+- 4. This ISQC (UK) applies to all firms of professional accountants in respect of audits and reviews of financial statements, and other assurance and related services engagements.
+The nature and extent of the policies and procedures developed by an individual firm to comply with this ISQC (UK) will depend on various factors such as the size and operating characteristics of the firm, and whether it is part of a network. - 5.
+This ISQC (UK) contains the objective of the firm in following the ISQC (UK), and requirements designed to enable the firm to meet that stated objective.
+In addition, it contains related guidance in the form of application and other explanatory material, as discussed further in paragraph 8, and introductory material that provides context relevant to a proper understanding of the ISQC (UK), and definitions. - 6.
+The objective provides the context in which the requirements of this ISQC (UK) are set, and is intended to assist the firm in: - Understanding what needs to be accomplished; and - Deciding whether more needs to be done to achieve the objective.